dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-In the case where the on-type of an extension declaration satisfies some constraints, we say that the class/mixin/etc. which is referred in the on-type is the _on-class_ of the extension.
+In the case where the on-type of an extension declaration satisfies some constraints, we say that the class/mixin/etc. which is referred in the on-type is the _on-declaration_ of the extension.

-The enhancements specified for `extension` declarations in this document are only applicable to extensions that have an on-class, all other extensions will continue to work exactly as they do today.
-In the example above, the on-class of `E1` is `Distance`.
+The enhancements specified for `extension` declarations in this document are only applicable to extensions that have an on-declaration, all other extensions will continue to work exactly as they do today.
+In the example above, the on-declaration of `E1` is `Distance`.

 For example: